Premar19/bugtracker-nest-api/README.md

 ![Swagger UI](docs/swagger-screenshot.png)

-> Run the app and open `http://localhost:3000/api` to see it live; drop a screenshot at `docs/swagger-screenshot.png` to render it here.
+> Need to run the app and open `http://localhost:3000/api` to see it live; drop a screenshot at `docs/swagger-screenshot.png` to render it here.

 ## Architecture